MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ## Create a storage account

-Create an Azure storage account for use with quoting examples.
+Create an Azure storage account to use in this tutorial.
 Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.

 ```azurecli-interactive
 # Variable block